blanboom/MagiskOnWaydroid-Revived/README.md

     adb push module.zip /data/local/tmp
     adb shell su -c magisk --install-module /data/local/tmp/module.zip
     ```
-- Can I use Magisk 23.0 stable or lower version?

-    No. Magisk has bugs preventing itself running on WSA.
-Magisk 24+ has fixed them.
-So you must use Magisk 24 or higher version.

 - Github Action script is updated, how can I synchronize it?